• Skip to main content

 DIY Yard Games- I love the idea of having dominoes in my backyard-and speed scrabble!

-Now your blocks are ready for painting!
-I used this diagram to mimic the letters and the text below to keep track of which letters I had completed.
 I used the flat (square looking) paint brush to paint the letters.
 It gave a consistent width with clean lines without much effort.
 I used Rust-Oleum Ultra Cover in Black Gloss for this and it is great because I only had to do one coat.
 To paint the smaller numbers I used a small round brush (it comes to a tip at the end for greater control).

 When the paint is completely dry, you can cover both sides in a clear spray sealer (like Rust-Oleum Painter’s Touch Clear Satin to seal them).